danboyle8637/thistimefitness/src/content/About/3_WhyDifferent.md

 icon: community
 ---

-Being a member means you’re part of the closest… more supportive… group of women in the Charleston area.
+Being a member means you’re part of the closest… most supportive… group of women in the Charleston area.